Sleepy Hollow Hedgehogs

 Kitchen Roll is cheap, easily available and can be changed, rolled up and thrown away daily plus any abnormality in either urine or faeces is immediately obvious.
 I expect all new owners of a Sleepy Hollow hedgehog to use the same as me as it is what their hedgehog is already used to.

-No wood-shavings, sawdust or aspen
+No wood-shavings, sawdust, aspen or puppy pads.

 Pine shavings are cheap, available in bulk and convenient but sadly not at all suitable for hedgehogs.
 Pine wood shavings contain abietic acid which is a toxic irritant and phenols which are detrimental to your hedgehog's respiratory system causing fluid on the lungs.
 Shavings have sharp pieces that can cut feet and faces if they forage in it, the little cuts then abscessing and needing costly veterinary treatment.
 Tthere are also multiple reports of small pieces being caught up inside the penile shaft of male hedgehogs.